Some supplies you'll need for this segment of the project:

 You'll want to make a template the actual size of the melons first.

-If you use sharpie and want to remove the
+If you use sharpie and want to remove the remaining lines, use rubbing alcohol on gauze for the best results. |

 Once your actual size templates are complete, trace the melons on your freezer paper (paper side, not plastic side), nesting them if at all possible.
 I cut inside the line for the best results using craft scissors.
 If your actual size template is a little off, that's ok.
 As long as it's consistent, even an eye for straight will usually look past it.
 It doesn't have to be perfect, basic applique provides a lot of leeway.